pane2004/drivetestfinder/README.md

 # Usage
 1. You must already have an Ontario Drivetest account, and have a test pre-booked.
 The script will only attempt to reschedule should anything earlier become available.
+2. Make sure you have chrome installed
-2. Install the packages.
+3. Install the packages.
 The code assumes that Python 3.9+ and Pip are installed.
 ```
 pip install selenium
 pip install twilio